Getting Started with AbstractCore

 7. Media Handling (Attach Any File)

-Attach images, PDFs, Office docs with simple syntax:
+Attach images, documents, and (policy-driven) audio/video with simple syntax:

 from abstractcore import create_llm